-March 29, 2010
+March 29, 2011

 This Announcement is issued pursuant to § 521(b) of Pub.
 L. 106-170, the Ticket to Work and Work Incentives Improvement Act of 1999, which requires the Secretary of the Treasury to report annually to the public concerning Advance Pricing Agreements (APAs) and the APA Program.
 The first report covered calendar years 1991 through 1999.
-Subsequent reports covered separately each calendar year 2000 through 2008.
-This eleventh report describes the experience, structure, and activities of the APA Program during calendar year 2009.
+Subsequent reports covered separately each calendar year 2000 through 2009.
+This twelfth report describes the experience, structure, and activities of the APA Program during calendar year 2010.
 It does not provide guidance regarding the application of the arm's length standard.

-Craig A. Sharon Director, Advance Pricing Agreement Program
+John E. Hinding Director, Advance Pricing Agreement Program